Live Stream Not Working? How to Troubleshoot Live Streaming Issues with Broadcasting

 2. Not Enough Bandwidth

+Another reason why you may need to troubleshoot live streaming issues is lack of adequate bandwidth.
 Nothing will drive your viewership down quicker than a live stream with a lot of buffering.
 Even one short buffering interruption can lower your viewership by nearly 40%.
 To troubleshoot it, you need to test your internet connection before you start streaming.

 But even with enough bandwidth, your live stream is not working, possibly due to a lack of speed.
 For example, most internet service provider plans in the U.S. have an upload speed of 5 Mbps or less.
 That means you can only live stream video at 720p resolution with a bitrate of 3 Mbps or lower.

-So, make sure you check your internet speed to troubleshoot any potential audio and video quality problems that could occur in your live stream.
+So, make sure you check your internet speed to troubleshoot any potential audio and video file quality problems that could occur in your live stream.

 3. Audio and Video Not Synced